Inperpetuammemoriam/PooDLL/README.md

-# PasswordFilter
+# PooDLL

-The documentation can be found in the [PasswordFilter Wiki](https://github.com/Inperpetuammemoriam/PasswordFilter/wiki).
+The documentation can be found in the [PooDLL Wiki](https://github.com/Inperpetuammemoriam/PooDLL/wiki).